Microsoft Exchange Server users can create a rule that looks like this:

 This is a client-only rule, because the “with specified words in the sender’s address” condition is an Outlook-only condition that does not have an analog in the conditions used by the Exchange Server to process rules.

 This rule works because email sent through the Microsoft Exchange service does not have a header and Exchange server addresses do not contain the @ symbol.
-The exception is not needed for mail originating inside the company but is added to capture mail sent using other services that use a SMTP server.
+The exception is not needed for mail originating inside the company but is added to capture mail sent using other services that use a SMTP server as well as messages sent by some smartphone configurations.

 If you don’t use an Exchange server, your rule would read exactly as above or you could look for @mycompany.com in the sender’s address and act on it.